scoknig/personal-site/content/blog/tennessee-2023/index.md

 {{< figure
 img="autos.jpg"
-caption="Some cool vehicles on the property with some serious Jurassic Park vibes." command="Resize" options="600x" >}}
+caption="Some cool vehicles on the property with serious Jurassic Park vibes." command="Resize" options="600x" >}}